 Return to Adventure

-Mario, Luigi, Princess Peach, and one of her loyal Toad retainers all found themselves one night in Subcon, the world of dreams, which had been conquered by the evil Wart (Super Mario Bros.
-2, NES, 1988).
+Mario, Luigi, Princess Peach, and the princess’s personal attendant Toad, all found themselves one night in Sub-Con, the world of dreams, which had been conquered by the evil Wart (Super Mario Bros.
+2, NES, 1988) who, unbeknownst to Mario, was actually the same impish creature he had once called Wario.
 They traversed the dreamscape, defeated Wart and all his minions, and freed the native Subcons.
 Prompted by this dream, Mario and Luigi returned through the warp pipes to the Mushroom Kingdom to visit with the princess.
 They discovered that while they had successfully beaten Bowser out of the Mushroom kingdom, he had sent his lieutenants, known as the Koopalings, to conquer all the other kingdoms of the Mushroom World, once again using the Koopa clan’s black magic to transform their kings into various creature (Super Mario Bros.
 3, NES, 1988).
 For each kingdom, Mario and Luigi set out, fought their way through Bowser’s armies, defeated the Koopaling in command, and retrieved the magic wand to break the spell on the king, with Princess Peach cheering them on by letter along the way.
 While they were freeing the final kingdom however, Bowser once again attacked the Mushroom Kingdom and captured the princess, forcing the Mario brothers to attack the dark heart of the Koopa clan’s own territory to rescue her.

-Immediately upon returning, Mario discovered that his castle had been stolen by his old childhood rival, Wario (Super Mario Land 2: 6 Golden Coins, Game Boy, 1992).
-He was forced to hunt down six golden coins across the island to open the magical lock Wario had placed on the gate, before he could fight off Wario himself to reclaim his land.
+Immediately upon returning, Mario discovered that his castle had been stolen (Super Mario Land 2: 6 Golden Coins, Game Boy, 1992).
+The impish creature that had been Wart, having found and been defeated by his one-time tormenting victim, became obsessed with Mario, took on the guise of Wario once more, and found his way out of the subconscious realm and into the Mushroom World, where he immediately took control of the undefended castle.
+Mario was forced to hunt down six golden coins across the island to open the magical lock Wario had placed on the gate, before he could fight off Wario himself to reclaim his land.

 Mario the Celebrity